Millicentchinelo/Devops_projects/09.Implement-Packer-to-call-Shell-Scripts/README.md

 ## Background Scenario for this Project

 You have been assigned to develop a Finance website.
 Your objective is to utilize Packer to create AMI, develop the platform in a linux environment and deploy it on an AWS EC2 instance.
 Git will be used for version control.
 You are to use any suitable website template to kickstart your development.
 Free sample template can be found at: [Tooplate](https://tooplate.com)

+## Project Pre-requisite
+-	Knowledge of AWS and AMI
+-	AWS CLI must be downloaded and configured on your IDE(VScode)
+- Packer must be pre-installed

 ## Initialize Git Repository